 My grandfather landed in France on D-Day when he was 35 years old.
 He was a Canadian officer on loan to a British regiment, so he landed with the British rather than the Canadians.
 The British were running out of officers and preferred to promote Canadians than lower-class Brits to higher ranks, a practice my democratic-minded grandfather didn’t have a high opinion of.
 He despised war and never spoke about it, apart from making remarks about the British class system, and that’s why it was such a strange surprise to find all of these war souvenirs after he died.
-It may be that he’d forgotten they were in the house.
-While emptying out the house before it was sold, I found an old trunk in a damp gardening room at the bottom of a pile of old luggage.
-It was locked and musty-smelling, and my father and uncle, exhausted after days of cleaning up what was mostly junk, wanted to throw it into the big garbage container out on the street without opening it.
-I thought the trunk looked older than the other disused luggage it had been buried under, so I argued with them to put it down.
-I pullled it aside and broke the lock off with a screwdriver.
+While emptying out his house before it was sold, I found an old trunk in a damp gardening room, right at the bottom of a stack of old luggage.
+It was locked and musty-smelling, and my father and one of his brothers, exhausted after days of cleaning up what was mostly junk, wanted to just throw it into the big garbage container out on the street without opening it.
+I thought the trunk looked older than the other disused luggage it had been buried under, so they dropped it and moved on.
+I broke the lock off with a screwdriver.
 Packed neatly inside were all my grandfather’s WWII field maps (about 60 of them on beautiful rag paper, covered in red tactical notations), aerial army photos of locations in Normandy, Belgium and Holland, his army hat, all of his letters home from the war, all of my grandmother’s letters to him (those are in much worse shape since he’d kept them in his pocket in the trenches), and some war souvenirs.
 The packing was so tidy it was probably the work of my grandmother, who died in 1963.
-Opening the trunk and finding these things was a breathless moment.
+Opening the trunk and finding these things was a disturbing moment.
 I still feel it whenever I think about it.
 Just the fact that these things had been stowed in a mouldy corner at the very bottom of a stack of empty suitcases made sense, if you knew him.

 Tags: army boots, Banneville, basement, Canadian officer, D-Day, historical, history, letters home from the war, Louvigny, Normandy, Normandy landings, Ralph Brown, Suffolk Regiment, things you find in houses, Vancouver, Vancouver News-Herald, Vancouver Sun, war letters, war souvenirs, war trunk, war veteran, WWII